A list of the most relevant biases in behavioural economics

-Why rewards of uncertain size tend to motivate us more than known rewards
+Why rewards of unknown sizes tend to motivate us more than known rewards

 Why responses to a survey or experiment can be inaccurate due to the nature of the survey or experiment

 Why do we focus on items or information that are more prominent and ignore those that are not?

 Why we forget where are memories come from, and thereby lose our ability to distinguish the reality or likelihood of each memory.